 1. Go to your profile and tap the ☰ icon to open your options menu.

-2. Tap Settings, then tap Business, then Shopping
+2. Tap Settings, then tap Business, then Set Up Instagram Shopping:

-3. If you do see Instagram Shopping, press Continue and then select your UENI product catalogue to connect it to your Instagram Account.
+3. Then press Continue and select your UENI product catalogue to connect it to your Instagram Account.

 For this post, we suggest that you pick one of your great product photos alongside a photo of the same product in action.
 In both pictures, push the tag Button.
 If everything’s working correctly, you’ll see that you have the ability to tag products as well as people.
 After you have tagged the product, anyone who taps on the image will be able to see the price and the name of the product from your business catalogue.